edsu/inkdroid.org/_posts/2017-10-22-appraisal-talk.md

 essential part of his job as an archivist.
-Just before this snippet he had finished describing how he got the idea to document fracking from a web archivist at another institution, who was already engaged in documenting fracking in his tate.
+Just before this snippet he had finished describing how he got the idea to document fracking from a web archivist at another institution, who was already engaged in documenting fracking in his state.
 Jack's interest in documenting environmental issues had developed while working with a mentor at a previous university.
 Jack wanted to collaborate with this archivist to better document fracking activity as it extends across geopolitical boundaries.
 He sought the approval from the